andycranston/ldap-opensuse-leaf-15.5/README.md

 This document and the programs/files in the repositity make the following assumptions:

 + The OpenSUSE server has only one NIC (Network Interface Card)
-+ The OpenSUSE server has NOT been previously configured to run Open LDAP
++ The OpenSUSE server has NOT been previously configured to run OpenLDAP
 + You have appropriate access to run priviledged commands using the `sudo` command
 + The LDAP environment will be unsecured (no digital certificate) and will run on the default TCP port number 389